 There is something so comforting about a lunch or dinner at a classic Parisian bistro.
 Paris is filled with unique cuisines from around the world which I love to balance with a good steak frites dinner, roast chicken, and French onion soup, especially in the winter.
-I am always looking for hidden gems and favorite spots for the iconic French bistro.
-These can be great date night romantic spots, solo dinners, or meals with friends.
-Below are my top five Paris bistros along with a few honorable mentions because it was hard to narrow it down.
+I always seek hidden gems and favorite spots for the iconic French bistro.
+These can be excellent date night romantic spots, solo dinners, or meals with friends.
+Below are my top five Paris bistros, along with a few honorable mentions, because it was hard to narrow it down.

-If you have an outdoor table, you can see a tiny portion of the top of the Eiffel Tower which is a romantic spot to enjoy Paris from the terrace.
+If you have an outdoor table, you can see a tiny portion of the top of the Eiffel Tower, which is a romantic spot to enjoy Paris from the terrace.
 The staff is happy to recommend pairings from the wine list.
-Take a stroll to the Champs de Mars after to see the Eiffel Tower sparkle.
+Stroll to the Champs de Mars to see the Eiffel Tower sparkle.

 You can book reservations in advance.

 Located on Rue Paul Bert you will find the adorable and popular Bistro Paul Bert.
 It is a bit off the beaten path in terms of central Paris but well worth the visit.
 For more reasonable prices, visit for lunch over dinner.
-Le Bistro Paul Bert is one of the traditional bistros you will be recommending to all your friends who visit Paris.
+Le Bistro Paul Bert is one of the traditional bistros you will recommend to all your friends who visit Paris.
 The menu is filled with classic French dishes.
-Don’t miss out on the cheese plate for dessert that will be one you will dream about long after.
+Don’t miss out on the cheese plate for dessert that you will dream about long after.

 The restaurant is known for its elaborate wine menu.
-I happened to be dining next to a couple who specifically came to try the restaurant based on the wine list.
+I was dining next to a couple who specifically came to try the restaurant based on the wine list.
 It would make a great solo dining experience for the people watching or a date night spot.
-They do have a dining room that sits a party of 12 if you have a larger group you can inquire on their website.
+They do have a dining room that sits a party of 12 if you have a larger group, you can inquire on their website.

 They have recently added a Bouillon in Pigalle if you are looking to explore Montmartre at the same time.

-Other favorites include Chez Savy which is very close to the Dior museum.
+Other favorites include Chez Savy, which is very close to the Dior museum.
 They have lunch and dinner service with friendly staff and classic French traditional styles on their menu.
-There are also a few terrace spots to snag if you are looking for outdoor dining.
+There are also a few terrace spots to snag if you want outdoor dining.

-I also love Chez André which is a classic and cozy old-fashioned bistro with French staples such as duck confit and sole meunière.
-The spot has been around for almost 100 years and holds that classic Parisian charm.
+I also love Chez André, which is a classic and cozy old-fashioned bistro with French staples such as duck confit and sole meunière.
+The spot has existed for almost 100 years and holds that traditional Parisian charm.

 I would love to know your favorite spots too!
-Please comment below and share yours with me and the EDP community.
+Please comment below and share yours with the EDP community and me.